BillyDM/awesome-audio-dsp/README.md

 - [`Bertom EQ Curve Analyzer`] - Analyze the frequency and phase response of any plugin.
 - [`pluginval`] - Cross-platform open-source plugin validation tool made by the company Tracktion.

+## Plugin APIs
+There are quite a few audio plugin API standards which allow your plugin be compatible with certain DAWs and Hosts.
+I'll list the most relevant ones today and their advantages/disadvantages.
+### VST2 (aka VST, version 2)
+  - Why?: It is the most well-known and mature format, supported by almost every DAW.
+  - Why Not?: Unless you already have a signed license agreement from Steinberg, you're not even allowed to distribute your VST2 plugins or create a host for VST2 plugins (yeah it stinks).
+  - License: Proprietary
+  - Platforms: Linux, Mac, Windows
+  - Support: Supported by pretty much every commercial DAW (with notable exception of Apple's DAW Logic) and by most open source DAWs.
+  - Distribution: Must have a signed license agreement to distribute any VST2 plugin.
+If you don't already have a VST2 license, you're out of luck since Steinberg doesn't support it anymore (yeah it stinks).
+  - SDK source: (Not available anymore).
+### Vestige (Reversed engineered VST2)
+  - Why?: If you still *really* want to distribute or host VST2 plugins without a signed license agreement, this is another option.
+  - Why Not?: Gray legal area.
+  - License: *Technically* [`GPLv2`]/[`GPLv3`], but again this is a gray legal area.
+It is technically legal since the author claims it to be cleanly and legally reverse engineered without reference to the official VST2 SDK.
+However, I don't believe this has been tested in court, so I wouldn't rely on it.
+  - Platforms: Same as VST2 above.
+  - Support: Same as VST2 above.
+  - Distribution: You can only distribute your plugins or host as open source under either the [`GPLv2`] or [`GPLv3`] license.
+Though again, this is a gray legal area so I would be weary.
+  - SDK source: [`Vestige Header File`]
+### VST3 (aka VST version 3)
+  - Why?: This plugin standard is widely used and has excellent support in most modern commercial DAWs.
+  - Why Not?: Requires a signed license agreement with Steinberg in order to distribute commercial (closed source) VST3 plugins (or to host VST3 plugins in a closed source host).
+Also, Steinberg makes it hard to bind this C++ library to use with other languages (like [`Rust`]).
+  - License: Proprietary / [`GPLv3`]
+  - Platforms: Linux, Mac, Windows
+  - Support: Supported by most modern commercial DAWs (with notable exception of Apple's DAW Logic) and a few open source DAWs.
+  - Distribution - If you are distributing your plugin open source with the [`GPLv3`] license (or host VST3 plugins with a [`GPLv3`] host), then you do not need to have a signed license agreement with Steinberg.
+However, if you want to distribute your plugin closed source (for commercial purposes), then you need to get a signed [`VST3 License Agreement`].
+    - Also note that Steinberg has a history of changing their license agreements for however they see fit (like they did when they stopped giving out VST2 licenses).
+If you want to ever distribute plugins commerically, I would advise to get a license agreement as soon as possible before Steinberg changes their mind.
+  - Special note - Steinberg is making it difficult to legally create bindings to the VST3 SDK to use it with other programming languages other than C++.
+As a Rust developer myself, this has been a big pain in the backside.
+There have been proposed lawsuits that aim to prevent companies from doing this, but who knows what the future will hold?
+(By now you can probably see why a lot of the audio industry does not like Steinberg).
+  - SDK download: [`VST3 SDK`]
+### AUv2/AUv3 (aka AU or Audio Units, version 2 and 3)
+  - License: [`Apache 2.0`]
+  - Platforms: Mac, iOS
+  - Support: Main support is for Apple's own DAW Logic, but a few other DAWs that run on Mac support it as well.
+AU is the only plugin standard supported by Logic.
+  - Distribution - You can distribute open source and close sourced versions of your plugins (and host AU plugins) freely without restriction.
+  - SDK source: [`AU SDK`]
+### AAX
+This is a proprietary plugin standard for use exclusively with Avid's DAW Pro Tools.
+  - Why?: Pro Tools is pretty standard in the professional/corporate recording/mixing/mastering industry.
+Pro Tools only supports AAX plugins.
+  - Why Not?: No other DAW supports it.
+Also, it requires a signed license agreement with Avid, and also requires joining Avid's developer program.
+  - License: Proprietary
+  - Platforms: Mac, Windows
+  - Support: Only Pro Tools
+  - Distribution: Requires a signed license agreement with Avid, and also requires joining Avid's developer program.
+  - SDK source: (must register to download)
+ ### LV2
+ LV2 is a libre open source plugin standard created for use within the Linux ecosystem.
+  - Why?: Even though support on Mac and Windows is rare, Linux has by far the best development ecosystem in my opinion.
+There is also a growing community of music producers using Linux.
+  - Why Not?: Lack of support in most major commercial DAWs.
+  - License: [`MIT`]
+  - Platforms: Linux, Mac, Windows (Although support for Mac and Windows is rare.)
+  - Support: Supported by most open-source DAWs, but hardly any commercial DAWs support it (maybe even none of them do).
+  - Distribution -  You can distribute open source and close sourced versions of your plugins (and host LV2 plugins) freely without restriction.
+  - SDK source: [`LV2 SDK`]
+### LADSPA
+LADSPA is the precursor to LV2.
+  - Why?: It is dead simple to work with.
+  - Why Not?: Lack of support in most major commercial DAWs.
+Also, LADSPA only supports GUI-less plugins.
+  - License: [`LGPLv2.1`]/[`LGPLv3`]
+  - Platforms: Same as LV2 above
+  - Support: Same as LV2 above
+  - Distribution: Same as LV2 above
+  - SDK source: [`LADSPA Header File`]
+### WAP (Web Audio Plugins)
+An open source audio plugin standard for use with web browsers using WebAudio.
+  - Why?: If you want create plugins using web technologies if that is something you are already familiar with.
+  - Why Not?: Only works in a web browser, so all native DAWs don't support it.
+  - License: [`MIT`]
+  - Platforms: Web
+  - Support: Only web-browser based DAWs
+  - Distribution: You can distribute open source and close sourced versions of your plugins (and host WAP plugins) freely without restriction.
+  - SDK source: [`WAP SDK`]
+### VCV Rack Plugin
+The audio plugin standard for use with the open source [`VCV Rack`] virtual synthesizer.
+  - Why?: If you want to create plugins for [`VCV Rack`].
+  - License: [`GPLv3`]
+  - Distribution: You can distribute freely if your plugin is [`GPLv3`] or a multitude of other accepted open source licenses.
+You are allowed to sell closed-source versions if you get special permission from the author via email.
+See [`VCV Rack Licensing`] for more details.
+  - SDK source: [`VCV Rack Plugin SDK`]

 ## Plugin Development Frameworks
 - Please note that you must have a licensing agreement with Steinberg to *distribute* any VST2 and any non-GPLv3 VST3 plugins as per [`Steinberg's VST3 License`].
 If you don't already have a VST2 license, you're out of luck since Steinberg doesn't support it anymore (yeah it stinks).
 Target VST3 instead in that case.
 ### RustAudio Framework